-There was no OTTI on fixed maturity securities for the nine months ended September 30, 2018 and September 30, 2017, or the year ended December 31, 2017.
-OTTI for the year ended December 31, 2016 of \$26,000 consisted of impairments recognized on three securities, two with previous OTTI recorded and one security for which an OTTI was not previously recognized.
-Investment impairments are included as net realized investment gains (losses) on the consolidated statement of operations.
+The following table shows our investment impairments that are included as net realized investment gains (losses) on the consolidated statement of operations.
+There was no OTTI on fixed maturity securities for the year ended December 31, 2017.
+OTTI for the year ended December 31, 2016 consisted of impairments recognized on three securities, two with previous OTTI recorded and one security for which an OTTI was not previously recognized.

+Investment Impairments (dollars in thousands)